tercen/tercen_docker/README.md

 Run Tercen using Docker.

 # Setup
-Install [docker-compose](https://docs.docker.com/compose/).for Linux or Wpndows or Mac
+Install [docker-compose](https://docs.docker.com/compose/install/).for Linux or Wondows or Mac.

 Clone the following repository